AllanLitLam/filler-similarity-and-lineup-size-effect-on-memory-performance/README.md

 ---

+## 📈 Impact Statement

+This research contributes a novel theoretical insight into how **set size** and **stimulus similarity** jointly affect human discriminability in visual decision-making.
+In applied settings like police lineups or facial recognition UIs, these findings challenge longstanding assumptions that "more context is better", especially when visual elements are too similar to be diagnostic.
+This has broader implications for fairness, usability, and trust in high-stakes human-computer interaction.

+---

+## 💡 Key Findings

+- **Low-similarity fillers**: Larger lineups improved discriminability even under degraded encoding.
+- **High-similarity fillers**: Larger lineups decreased discriminability even under enhanced encoding.
+- The effect of **lineup size** is contingent not on overall task difficulty, but on **retrieval similarity** between items.

+These results support a reinterpretation of the **Ensemble Model** in memory: attention may be biased toward shared (non-diagnostic) features in highly similar groups, interfering with identification of meaningful distinctions.

+---

 ## 🎯 UX Implication

 This project investigates how people process complex visual information under uncertainty, mirroring real-world constraints like poor visibility or over-crowded UI elements.